sosaucily/openure/README.md

 1. Expose your backbone app in a global variable.
 (Flag this off for your Development env only if you'd like)

-2. Set that variable name in the Openure extension options at chrome://extensions/ - look for Openure and click - 'options'
+2. Set that variable name in the Openure extension options at chrome://extensions/ and refresh the page (look for Openure in your extensions and click - 'options')

 3. CMND-SHIFT-click on a view.
 Notice the view you clicked is highlighted in a lightbox (courtesy of jQuery Spotlight - http://dev7studios.com/portfolio/jquery-spotlight/)